arteknix/HacksAndTricksByArteknix/README.md

 # HacksAndTricksByArteknix
-This is where I publish the answers to all these more or less trick questions :-)
+This is where I publish the answers to all these more or less tricky questions :-)

 This is definately Linux oriented.
 I like my operating system to be a plus in my life.